 Undergraduate bachelor's degree programs are offered in business disciplines, including Business Management, Finance, Marketing, and Sport Management.
-The Undergraduate Day programs offer a pathway to the M.B.A. program.
-These programs provide a broad overview of business fundamentals, as well as in-depth specialization in a chosen field.
+These Undergraduate Day business programs offer a pathway to the MBA 4+1 program.
+These programs provide a broad overview of business fundamentals, as well as indepth specialization in a chosen field.
 Students learn to communicate effectively with professional colleagues and make sound business decisions.
-Faculty have real-world experience and guide students to apply business concepts to the workplace.
+Faculty have realworld experience and guide students to apply business concepts to the workplace.

 The Cybersecurity Management bachelor's degree is an interdisciplinary program designed to prepare undergraduates with the knowledge and hands-on experience to gain employment in the cybersecurity management field or to pursue an advanced degree.
-The program is divided between Business, Computer Science, Cybersecurity, and Homeland and International Security courses.
-The Cybersecurity Management program offers a pathway to the M.S. in Computer Science 4+1 program.
+The program is divided between Cybersecurity, Business, Computer Science, and Homeland and International Security courses.
+The Cybersecurity Management program offers a pathway to the MS in Computer Science 4+1 program.